Skip to content

 However, I recommend the AirGradient Open Air as an outdoor air quality monitor only partly because of these reasons.
 The primary reason I choose to recommend this device is that you can contribute to community-driven air quality maps such as OpenAQ.
 Many outdoor air quality monitors tie the user into their platform, and in that way, they commercialise the data generated by users.

-These maps provide an invaluable resource to people in areas where government monitors aren’t present.
+These maps provide an invaluable resource to people in areas without government monitors.
 Furthermore, since air pollution can be very localised, every monitor added to networks such as OpenAQ means more accuracy.
 Of course, if you don’t want to contribute to these platforms, you can keep the data from your monitor private by disabling the ‘public’ option.

 The AirGradient Open Air is available in a few configurations with different sensors.
 However, whichever monitor you decide suits your needs best, you can rest assured knowing you are getting a monitor with high-quality and accurate components.
 If you want to learn more about the device’s accuracy, check out my review below!